 EXW 100 Introduction to Health and Wellness.
-(3)
+(3) fall and spring

 Current concepts in health, exercise, and wellness.
 Emphasis placed on personal health, theories, attitudes, beliefs, and behaviors.
 Crosslisted as HES 100/KIN 100.
 Credit is allowed only for EXW 100 or HES 100 or KIN 100.
 General Studies: SB